By clicking the submit button below, I hereby agree to and accept Telgorithm’s terms and conditions.

 Carrier pass-through fees are increasing across the board—and they’re not slowing down.

 As we just saw with T-Mobile’s announcement, carriers are continuing to push more cost and enforcement responsibility upstream to platforms, ISVs, and messaging providers.
-Over time, even “small” per-message fees can materially impact monthly spend at scale.
+With both MT and MO fees now applying to certain traffic types, inefficient message delivery and retries can further increase carrier costs at scale.

 With multiple carriers announcing new A2P fees for 2026: